AppleisTasty/iOSDevelopment/Qow Review/Qow week5.md

 **The process**

-The engine wait for map on all nodes to finish, then make the output of mappers available to the reducers.
+The engine waits for map on all nodes to finish, then makes the output of mappers available to the reducers.

 Each reducer pull the relevant data from different mapper nodes.